mcgill-robotics/AUV-2025/catkin_ws/src/vision/model_pipeline/README.md

     a.
 Do NOT add any pre-processing/augmentation.
 We already do that in the training notebook.
 5. Change the parameters in the training notebook as needed.
 6. Run training notebook.
-    a.
-There is also the option of running training.py.
-Read the How-to section at the top of the file.